crmne/paolino.me/_posts/2026-04-28-ruby-concurrency-what-actually-happens.md

 ### Connection sharing

 With threads, every thread can query the database at the same time.
 Each one needs its own connection.
-With fibers, only one runs at a time, so a single shared connection is enough.
+With fibers, the important difference is that ordinary Active Record query paths can release connections between DB operations, so a much smaller pool is often enough.
 If you need more concurrent DB access, increase the pool and fibers will check out separate connections concurrently.
 The reactor never preempts a fiber -- it only switches when a fiber yields at an I/O boundary:

 <div class="mermaid">
 sequenceDiagram